Darnell Mooney Player Prop Bets for NFL Week 17 | Chicago vs. New York 1/2/2022

 - Mooney has been the target of 24.2% (111 total) of his team's 458 passing attempts this season.

-- Mooney (eight red zone targets) has been the recipient of 15.4% of his team's 52 red zone pass attempts.
+- With eight targets in the red zone this season, Mooney has been on the receiving end of 15.4% of his team's 52 red zone pass attempts.

-- The Bears have run 52.0% passing plays and 48.0% rushing plays this season.
-They rank 28th in the NFL in scoring.
+- The Bears, who rank 28th in the NFL in points scored, have dropped back to pass 52.0% of the time while opting for the ground attack 48.0% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Mooney's matchup with the Giants.